liemmt28/liemmt28/README.md

 - 👋 Hi, I’m @liemmt28.
-- 👀 I’m interested in Mathematics: Coding Theory & Toplogical Geometry
+- 👀 I’m interested in Mathematics: Coding Theory & Toplogical Geometry.
 - 🌱 I’m currently mayoring in Theoretical Mathematics and learning Python.
 - 💞️ I’m looking to collaborate on learning and doing some minor projects.
 - 📫 Here to reach me: <liemmai3003@gmail.com>